dwp/orchestration-service/README.md

 ###Endpoint ot submit request fo user containers
  To be submitted as a post request to `/deployusercontainers`

- Body of request must contain the following fields:
+ Body of request must contain the following:
-  - `ecsClusterName`
   - `userName`
-  - `emrClusterHostName`
-  - `albName`

   Optional inputs are:
   - `containerPorts`        - default : 443
   - `jupyterCpu`            - default : 512